Lauryn Hill: 2000–2003: Self-imposed exile and MTV Unplugged No. 2.0

 In July 2001, while pregnant with her third child, Hill unveiled her new material to a small crowd, for a taping of an MTV Unplugged special.
 A live album of the concert, titled MTV Unplugged No. 2.0, was released in May 2002 and featured only her singing and playing an acoustic guitar.
 Unlike the near-unanimous praise of Miseducation, 2.0 sharply divided critics.
 AllMusic gave the album 4 out of 5 stars, saying that the recording "is the unfinished, unflinching presentation of ideas and of a person.
 It may not be a proper follow-up to her first album, but it is fascinating."
 Rolling Stone called the album "a public breakdown", and Robert Hilburn of the Los Angeles Times said the album's title opened Hill up for jokes that she had become unhinged.
 NME wrote that "Unplugged 2.0 is a sparse and often gruelling listen, but there is enough genius shading these rough sketches to suggest that all might not yet be lost."
 With the mixed reviews and no significant radio airplay, 2.0 debuted at No. 3 on the Billboard 200.
-The album was later certified Platinum in the US by the RIAA; and has received retrospective praise by music critics.
+The album was later certified Platinum in the U.S. by the RIAA.

-Her song "Mystery of Iniquity" from the album was nominated for a Grammy Award for Best Female Rap Solo Performance, and was used as an interpolation by hip-hop producer/songwriter Kanye West for his single "All Falls Down" featuring Syleena Johnson, leading to Hill being credited as a songwriter on the song.
+Her song "Mystery of Iniquity" from the album was nominated for a Grammy Award for Best Female Rap Solo Performance, and was used as an interpolation by Kanye West for his single "All Falls Down" featuring Syleena Johnson, leading to Hill being credited as a songwriter on the song.

 Around 2001, Marley and Hill's third child, Joshua Omaru, was born.
 He was followed a year later by their fourth, John Nesta.
 While Hill sometimes had spoken of Marley as her husband, they never married, and along the way she was informed that Marley had been previously married at a young age.
 According to a 2003 Rolling Stone report, he had never secured a divorce.
 Marley later disputed this and made public to a blog a 1996 divorce document from Haiti.
 The two had been living in a high-end Miami hotel, but around 2003 she moved out into her own place in that city.
 Hill later said that she and Marley "have had long periods of separation over the years".
 Hill slowly worked on a new album and it was reported that by 2003, Columbia Records had spent more than $2.5 million funding it, including installing a recording studio in the singer's Miami apartment and flying different musicians around the country.

 By 2002, Hill had shut down her non-profit Refugee Project.
 She said, "I had a nonprofit organization and I had to shut all that down.
 You know, smiling with big checks, obligatory things, not having things come from a place of passion.
 That's slavery.
 Everything we do should be a result of our gratitude for what God has done for us.
 It should be passionate."